dnlbowers/jobs-a-gooden/README.md

 #### ***Job Preview Card (Logged in):***
 * Only saved jobs will be visible on the jobs pinboard page.
+* From the pinboard page if a post is unpinned is will disappear the remaining jobs will take up the remaining space.
 * Toggle active.
 * Green and toggle to the right when a job is saved.
 * White background and toggle to the left when un saved.